refinedev/refine/documentation/tutorial/essentials/forms/index.md

 Now we've learned how to use the `useForm` hook to create a record.
 Let's refactor our `EditProduct` component to use the `useForm` hook to update a record.

 Let's start with mounting our `EditProduct` component inside our `<Refine />` component.
-Let's update our `src/App.tsx` file with the following lines:
+Update your `src/App.tsx` file by adding the following lines:

 ```tsx title="src/App.tsx"
 import { Refine } from "@refinedev/core";